bzhao18/NHL-Playoff-Prediction/docs/index.md

 The National Hockey League was formed in 1917 and spans 32 teams across the United States and Canada.
 In an average season, each team will play a total of 82 regular season games which generates a plethora of performance metrics on teams and players [1].
 An important indicator of a successful hockey team is their ability to participate in the playoffs at the end of each season in April.

 ### Problem Definition
 In the NHL, along with many other sports, the winner of a game boils down to whoever can score the most points.
 There are many factors that contribute to a team’s point production and goals allowed, ranging from total shots accumulated and face-offs won, to penalties and total saves [2].
 The dataset chosen contains such factors mentioned previously like goals, saves, penalties, and plays.
-The goal is to predict which 16 teams make it to the playoffs by the halfway point of the season.
+The goal is to predict the rankings of the 16 teams that make it to the playoffs by the halfway point of the season.

 ### Methods